gerardllorach/3DDTO/README.md

 Follow [this link](https://docs.google.com/presentation/d/13kTesg5sK3pRcgTZWuZqHQVjNOAg0-1OfR5X2H9Kpf4) to know more.

 ### Digital Twins of observation platforms
 Not only is the sea surface critical, but also the equipment and infrastructure used to measure oceanographic data play a pivotal role.
-Developing digital twins of these platforms can significantly enhance our understanding of their status and characteristics.
-Presently, our focus lies in crafting 3D digital twins of the environments where these observation infrastructures are deployed.
-Through this initiative, we aim to provide comprehensive insights into the conditions surrounding these vital instruments, facilitating improved monitoring and interpretation of oceanographic data.
+Developing digital twins of these platforms can significantly enhance the understanding of their status and characteristics.
+Presently, our focus lies in developing 3D digital twins of the environments where these observation infrastructures are deployed.
+Through this initiative, we aim to provide comprehensive insights into the conditions surrounding these instruments, facilitating improved monitoring and interpretation of oceanographic data.

-As an example, t...
+To get a better idea, please check our 3D digital twin of the cabled observatory OBSEA in [this link](https://cgi-dto.github.io/OBSEA/)

 ### Underwater ecosystems
-Using high-freq data such as from underwater cameras we can guess interaction with different species, fish bank behaviour etc...
-Dissemination relevant
+Thanks to high-freq data such as underwater cameras, insights about the species that participate in observed ecosystem can be gatehred.
+By leveraging this data, models and behaviors can be accurately portrayed and visualized within a dynamic 3D environment.
+For instance, certain species exhibit activity exclusively during nighttime, while others are active only during the day.
+Though this section remains under development, our plans involve meticulously modeling the behavior ,specifically animation, of various species, fish schools, and interactions.

 ## Funding
-Currently this project is looking for different funding opportunities.
+Currently this project is looking for funding opportunities.
 Please contact me (Gerard Llorach Tó) if you are interested in a collaboration.